IPE Best Practices for Audits and Controls

 The onus to design and execute tests of IPE and obtain comfort over the evidence is upon the auditors, not the entity that is being tested.
 Together, the auditors’ combined audit process, documentation, tests, and workpapers should demonstrate that the IPE used to come to their conclusions is reliable, complete, and accurate, and mitigates any audit risk associated with IPE.
 Assessing the integrity of IPE encourages auditors to maintain a stance of professional skepticism that is crucial to the discipline.
 IPE testing and documentation are also included in the PCAOB’s review of CPA firms’ audits — another important reason to educate control owners and stakeholders about the importance of completeness and accuracy when generating reports for the purposes of the audit.

-When the completeness and accuracy of IPE cannot be verified, auditors have the option of not using that report or evidence for testing; performing additional procedures to gain comfort over the IPE; or drawing information from a different source system.
+When the completeness and accuracy of IPE cannot be verified, auditors have the option of not using that report or evidence for testing; performing additional procedures to gain comfort over the IPE, or drawing information from a different source system.sting; performing additional procedures to gain comfort over the IPE; or drawing information from a different source system.

 How Does IPE Support SOX Compliance?

-Complete and accurate IPE is a necessary part of SOX compliance and SOX controls testing.
-Today, any testing that is performed over a report, listing, or Excel document provided by the entity must meet auditing standards for IPE, which means verifying the source of the information, along with the logic and parameters that were applied to produce the information.
+Complete and accurate IPE is a cornerstone of Sarbanes-Oxley (SOX) compliance and controls testing.
+Today, any testing that is performed over a report, listing, or spreadsheets provided by the entity must meet auditing standards for IPE, which means verifying the source of the information, along with the logic and parameters that were applied to produce the information.
+For instance, system-generated reports must demonstrate traceability back to original source data and undergo robust validation to confirm the report is both complete and accurate.

 IPE and Audit Procedure Best Practices